Managed Vertical Modes

 When ALT is engaged, the FMA displays ALT in green (FCU altitude hold), ALT CST in green if it is an altitude constraint, or ALT CRZ in green if cruise flight level is held.

-Managed CLB or DES (VNAV) is currently only available in the Experimental version.
+Managed CLB or DES (VNAV) is currently only available in the Development Version.

 Each descent can have the following segments:

 - Autothrust uses idle thrust, while the AF/FD controls speed by adjusting the vertical trajectory (pitch)